DylanCheetah/simple-todo/lessons/08-homepage.md

 </div>
 ```

 The `hx-get` attribute determines what URL to fetch the previous/next page from, the `hx-target` attribute determines which element will be modified by the content fetched, and the `hx-swap` attribute determines how the target element will be modified.
 In this case, we will replace the entire element identified as "todo_lists-view" with the fetched content.
+The `hx-push-url` attribute is set to "true" in order to push the URL of the fetched content into the browser history.
 Now we need to create `simple-todo/simple_todo/todo_lists/templates/todo_lists/todo_lists_full.html` with the following content:
 ```html
 {% extends "layout/base.html" %}